Table of Contents

 A number of enhancements have been made with regard to the synchronization of connectors within a DataMiner System:

 • The first time you upload a version of a new connector, it will automatically be set as production version.
-Up to now, when a connector version was automatically set as production version, this would trigger a synchronization of that production version.
+Up to now, when a connector version was automatically set as production, this would trigger a synchronization of that version.
 From now on, the new connector will be synchronized within the cluster, and when a DataMiner Agent detects that it is the first version, it will set it as the production version.

 • Up to now, when a parent connector exported child connectors (as is the case with DVE connectors), these exported child connectors would be synchronized within the cluster when the parent connector was added or modified.
 From now on, only the parent connector will be synchronized, and each DataMiner Agent will then generate the child connectors.